open-edge-platform/orch-utils/tenancy-init/README.md

 Tenant Initializer is a cloud-native job on the Edge Orchestrator.
 It provides a bootstrap tenant during startup if the user wishes to avoid manually creating a tenant using scripts or commands.
+The initializer automatically creates a tenant-admin user with a secure, randomly generated password that is stored as a Kubernetes secret for retrieval.

 ## Get Started